Does Point University have a good student to faculty ratio?

-The student to faculty ratio, as well as the number of full-time vs. part-time instructors, can give you an idea of how much attention you'll receive as an individual student at Point University.
+Use the student to faculty ratio, as well as the faculty composition to get an idea of how much attention you'll receive as an individual student at Point University.

 Breakdown of Instructional Staff

 The following table shows all the employees the school considers instructional, and therefore, part of the above student-to-faculty ratio.
 These include both those employees designated as either "primarily instructional" or as "instructional combined with research/public service".
 It does not include employees that have been identified by Point University as primarily performing research or public service.

 |Total of Instructional Employees||179||34||145||19.0%|

 |Not on Tenure Track||179||34||145||19.0%|